 Please contact the watercourses department for any permit request by email at firstname.lastname@example.org by phone at 450-455-5753 x2202, or in person at the MRC office at 280 Boulevard Harwood in Vaudreuil-Dorion.

 To request a service, please fill out the form.
 The MRC processes the requests received and prioritizes them based on public safety.
-The annual deadline to receive applications is May 15 of each year.
 The minimum period before the completion of the work is 2 years.

 If you need to dig, check with Info-Excavation (available in French only) beforehand.